STadas/Ankicord/config.md

 ### statuses
 If you do not want your rich presence to be displayed when in a certain state, set it to "", for example: "menu_status": "".<br>
-If you want the status text to be empty for a certain state, set it to "&nbsp;&nbsp;&nbsp;" (3 spaces), for example "menu_status": "&nbsp;&nbsp;&nbsp;".
+If you want the 1st field to be empty for a certain state, set it to "&nbsp;&nbsp;&nbsp;" (3 spaces), for example "menu_status": "&nbsp;&nbsp;&nbsp;".
 >**menu_status**: Text to display when in menu (Slacking off)

 >**reviewing_status**: Text to display when reviewing (Daily reviews)